[Date changed–posted 1/9/20 (replaces 3/14/17 edition)]

 a.
 Meal and lodging expenses for travel may not exceed the amount actually incurred.
 Original, itemized receipts may be submitted or per diem may be claimed.
 The per diem rates used are the federal rates provided by the U.S. Department of State (http://aoprals.state.gov/content.asp?content_id=184&menu_id=78%20).
 Claims may not exceed the daily per diem rate without a completed Travel Exception Form (http://www.depts.ttu.edu/procurement/forms/documents/travel/procurement-travel-exemption-form.pdf).

 b.
-Food and entertainment expenses incurred must be in compliance with OP 72.05.
+Food and entertainment expenses incurred must be in compliance with OP 72.05, Expenditures for Official Functions, Business Meetings, and Entertainment.

 c.
 Travel expenses incurred in a foreign currency must be converted to U.S. dollars.
 Conversion documentation is required with the travel voucher and the date used for the conversion must be the date of the expense.

 d.
-For specific details regarding reimbursement of travel expenses to destinations outside the United States or its possessions, refer to OP 79.08.
+For specific details regarding reimbursement of travel expenses to destinations outside the United States or its possessions, refer to OP 79.08, Reimbursement of Travel Expenses.

 04 Audit Services